-In all three professional years students take foundational and advanced courses in core Computer Science and Software Engineering topics, such as databases, operating systems, human-computer interaction, web-based systems, and software design and testing.
+In all three professional years students will take foundational and advanced courses in core Computer Science and Software Engineering topics, such as databases, operating systems human-computer interaction, web-based systems, and software design and testing.
 Courses use a mixture of lectures, lab work, and practical projects.

 An important feature of studying Software Engineering at UC is the projects, one for each professional year.
 The projects enable students to work in teams and use the latest software technologies to develop and implement creative solutions to complex problems.

 - The project in the First Professional Year focuses on teamwork and gaining experience with contemporary software engineering tools for testing, or configuration and build management.